MenkeTechnologies/zpwr/README.md

 - `bindkey -a "D" vi-kill-eol`
 - `bindkey -a "E" vi-forward-blank-word-end`
 - `bindkey -a "F" vi-find-prev-char`
-- `bindkey -a "G" vi-fetch-history`
+- `bindkey -a "G" end-of-buffer-or-history`
 - `bindkey -a "I" vi-insert-bol`
 - `bindkey -a "J" vi-join`
 - `bindkey -a "N" vi-rev-repeat-search`